 MEDICAL RECORDS: All members of the hospital staff regardless of their department or their level in the hierarchy are responsible to complete their medical records promptly.
-Incomplete discharge summaries and operative notes will delay payment of surgical fees as well as hospital charges and most importantly negatively impacts patient care.
+Incomplete discharge summaries and operative notes will delay payment of surgical fees as well as hospital charges.
 Individuals, whether a full-time staff member or house staff, who become delinquent (as defined by each hospital and its Executive Committee) may receive notification that they are suspended from duty.
-Warning to complete the delinquent records are given well in advance before suspension of privileges goes into effect.
+Normally such notification gives the individual five to seven days to complete the delinquent records before the suspension of privileges goes into effect.
 Loss of hospital privileges in either hospital means that the individual resident is relieved of all clinical duties (no operating, ward, emergency room, or chart privileges) and will forfeit pay for the duration of the suspension.
 The resident will be required to make up this time lost from residency duties either from vacation time or as an add-on after otherwise completing the training period.
 Therefore, the loss of hospital privileges or even the threat of such is not to be taken lightly and virtually always assures a letter from the hospital Executive Committee to your permanent resident file.
 Please be sure to avoid such marks in your record by being both responsive and responsible with operative notes, discharge summaries, and chart completion.
-The Residency Program Director has the right to suspend any resident's clinical privileges at any time that the delinquent records are excessive.
+The General Surgery Program Director has the right to suspend any resident's clinical privileges at any time that the delinquent records are excessive.
 To avoid problems with the medical record department, it is a good idea to set aside time on a weekly basis.
 Nothing should be written in a chart that you do not wish to explain in court.
 You are requested to indicate in your dictation of discharge summaries the primary physician who is to receive a copy.